 As evident by both their long history and their current collection, Lange doesn’t care to deviate from what they correctly feel is their heritage and their strength.
 When rear-entry boots were ubiquitous, Lange finally made a feeble stab at the concept as if to prove what an abomination all such silly boots were.

 The current craze is the alpine hiking boot, a trend that at first caught Lange flatfooted.
 But Lange quickly caught up, producing first-rate exemplars of the budding genre by not corrupting their alpine structure much beyond adding a walk-ski latch to the rear spoiler.
-Last year Lange committed to the genre by making new, more hike-friendly molds for their top HM model, the XT, in both narrow and medium widths.
+Two years ago, Lange committed to the genre by making new, more hike-friendly molds for their top HM model, the XT, in both narrow and medium widths.

-In some ways, the RS series hasn’t changed in decades, but 2017 interjects a different shade of blue with orange accents.
-While this commentary is a repost of last season’s report, the associated FIND buttons connect to 2017 starting inventory.
 Since the creation of the plastic ski boot, no single brand and design has proven as enduring as the four-buckle overlap Lange race boot.
-Of course there has been considerable evolution over 50 years, but the essentials have remained much the same: get the basic stance angles correct and cut out all frills.
-Today’s incarnation is the RS 130, the “true 130,” the blue boot that represents the gold standard in race performance.
-The RS 130 is a burly boot whether you opt for the narrow 97mm last or the medium (which Lange calls Wide) 100mm geometry.
-You don’t have to be racer to appreciate these shells, but it helps.
+Of course there has been considerable evolution over 50 years, but the essentials have remained much the same: get the stance angles correct (4o ramp angle, 12o forward lean) and cut out all frills.
+Today’s incarnation is the RS 130, the “true 130,” the blue boot that represents the gold standard

-This commentary is a repost of last season’s report, the associated FIND buttons connect to 2017 starting inventory.
 One has to admire Lange’s uncompromising standards.
 Many boots made for big, wide feet surrender any number of performance attributes to achieve a more immediately accommodating fit.
-Lange knows that for wide boot to ski like a Lange, it has to be built with the same stance and inner boot technology as their other models.
-This commitment to making technical products for all skiers makes the SX 120 (or the new SX 130) a standout shoe for any fellow with a big hoof.
-One of the secrets to the SX’s success is the shell allows for easier entry/exit without giving up the energy transmission of a mono-injected, polyether lower.
-Softer plastic flaps over the instep allow the wider foot to slide in and out without being sawed in twain by the rigid
+Lange knows that for a wide boot to ski like a Lange, it has to be built with the same stance and inner boot technology as its other models.
+This commitment to making technical products for all skiers makes the SX 130 a standout shoe for any fellow

 A true AT boot with the requisite Tech inserts and rockered WTR sole, the XT Free Tour lies outside our normal field of inquiry.
-We reference it here so those of you contemplating this activity – related to alpine skiing, but not to be mistaken for it – can find it among the Realskiers specialty shop network and sort out its suitability to your purposes for yourselves.
-Another precautionary note: the shell material (Grilamid) doesn’t lend itself to ready modification, so the choice of shell volume (97mm vs. 100mm) is even more critical than usual.
+We reference it here so those of you contemplating this activity – related to alpine skiing, but not to be mistaken for it – can find it among the Realskiers/ABB specialty shop network and sort out its suitability for your purposes for yourselves.
+Another precautionary note: the shell material (Grilamid) doesn’t

-A classic, 4-buckle boot made with every adaptation a woman with a yen to climb can covet: ultralight materials, a longer ROM, WTR sole with Tech inserts, Ultralon custom-fit liner and, for the downhill portion the exercise, all the power and precision of a Lange.
+The XT Free Tour W 110 LV is a classic, 4-buckle boot made with every adaptation a woman with a yen to climb can covet: ultralight materials, a longer ROM, WTR sole with Tech inserts, Ultralon custom-fit liner and, for the downhill portion the exercise, all the power and precision of a 97mm Lange.

-Last season Nordica revived its legendary Dobermann and Grand Prix franchises; this year the resuscitation trend continues with the reanimation of Speedmachine in a whole new package built on a medium (100mm) last.
-The new Speedmachine models would be comfortable and capable 4-buckle overlap shells even if they didn’t feature a trifecta of bonus features that Nordica bundles under the umbrella term Tri-Fit Technology.
+Two years ago, Nordica revived its legendary Dobermann and Grand Prix franchises; last year the resurrection trend continued with the reanimation of Speedmachine in a new twist on a classic, built on a medium (100mm) last.
+Speedmachine models would be comfortable and capable 4-buckle overlap shells even without a trifecta of bonus features that Nordica bundles under the umbrella term Tri-Fit Technology.